Peer Support Plus CIO

 In 2018, Commissioners demanded the formation of a consortium of third sector providers, including Leeds Mind, to contract collectively and supply a package of services.
 Funding for ‘traditional’ Peer Support was left out of this contract.
 From April 2019 Leeds Mind generously continued to employ Peer Support workers and support Peer Support Volunteers using ‘internally generated’ funds.

 In October 2019 with demand and waiting lists for membership of Peer Support Groups far exceeding its capacity to supply, Leeds Mind’s decided upon a radical change of Operational direction.
-It was announced that on 31 March 2020 the two existing open-ended Support Groups would close and scarce resources would be diverted to offer time-limited (six months duration) membership of a Support Group, and a reduced programme of Workshops and Courses.
-It expected short run interventions would bring limited benefit to a larger number of people but at the cost of abandoning the open-ended principal and current Support Groups members.
+It announced that on 31 March 2020 its two existing open-ended Support Groups would close and scarce resources would be diverted to offer time-limited (three months duration) membership of a Support Group, and a reduced programme of Workshops and Courses.
+It expected short run interventions would bring limited benefit to a larger number of people but at the cost of abandoning both the open-ended principal and current Support Groups members.

-We believe open-ended Support Group membership is the foundation stone of Peer Support as practiced at Peer Support Plus.
-People learning elsewhere to take responsibility for and manage their mental health continually suffer a lack of continuity and stability to help them tackle deep seated issues or maintain their present level of ‘recovery’.
+Here at at Peer Support Plus we believe that open-ended Support Group membership is the foundation stone of Peer Support.
+Elsewhere, people learning to take responsibility for and manage their own mental health continually suffer a lack of sufficient continuity and stability to help them tackle deep seated issues, or to maintain their present level of ‘recovery’.
 They often experience long waits for NHS support and feeling ‘passed from pillar to post’.
-They feel rejected when services close or therapists move during constant NHS staffing changes and reorganisations; and feel abandoned when strictly time limited interventions stop.
-This fear of being left ‘high and dry’ while they are attempting challenging steps undermines people’s commitment to tackle difficult issues or embark on major life or behavioural changes.
+They may feel rejected when services close or therapists move during constant NHS staffing changes and reorganisations; and feel abandoned when strictly time limited interventions end.
+This fear of being left ‘high and dry’ while they are attempting challenging steps undermines people’s commitment to tackle difficult issues or embark on major behavioural or life changes.

-Open-ended Support Group members and Volunteers vigorously protested Leeds Mind’s decision to branch from what we believe is a fundamental principle.
+Open-ended Support Group members and Volunteers vigorously protested Leeds Mind’s decision to branch away from what we believe is a fundamental principle.
 The promise of open-ended membership is the very thing that fosters commitment and enables some group members to make real headway with their own issues.
-It ultimately sustains the group because individuals grow in confidence and become Volunteer Facilitators.
-Another of the founding principles that it is ‘O.K. to leave and O.K. to come back’ actually helps people have confidence to leave their Support Group and continue self-managing their ‘recovery’ unsupported, rather than clinging to their places or seeking support elsewhere.
+It ultimately sustains the group because some individuals grow sufficiently in confidence to become Volunteer Facilitators.
+Another of the founding principles – that it is ‘O.K. to leave and O.K. to come back’ – actually helps people have confidence to leave a Support Group and continue self-managing their ‘recovery’ unsupported, rather than clinging to their places or seeking support elsewhere.

 On 23 March 2020, Covid 19 lock-down prevented a final celebratory face-to-face meeting on 25 March at Leeds Mind’s building in Horsforth.
-Instead, group members (we call Peer Support Plus beneficiaries ‘Peers’) immediately met online by Zoom as Peer Support Plus and continue to meet weekly.
+Instead, group members (we call these Peer Support Plus beneficiaries ‘Peers’) immediately met online by Zoom as Peer Support Plus and have continued to meet weekly.

 In April 2020:

-- Leeds Mind awarded Peer Support Plus a one-off ‘Side-by-Side’ nationally funded grant of £310 to help us re-establish independently.
+- The National Mind consortium awarded Peer Support Plus a one-off ‘Side-by-Side’ nationally funded grant of £310 to help us re-establish independently.
 (Peer Support Plus continues to maintain good relations with Leeds Mind and some of our Volunteers still co-Facilitate Workshops and Courses there.)

 - Peer Support Plus joined the Leeds Peer Support Network.